personnummer/meta/README.md

 The package should include a `format` method that can format the input value (string or number) as a short or long personnumer.

-The second argument should be a boolean and `true` should format the input value as a long personnummer.
+The second argument should be a optional boolean and `true` should format the input value as a long personnummer.

 ```
-personnummer.format(number, boolean)
+personnummer.format(number, [bool longFormat = false])
-personnummer.format(string, boolean)
+personnummer.format(string, [bool longFormat = false])
 ```

 The package should include a `getAge` method that returns the age from a personnummer.
 For coordination number (Samordningsnummer) we should remove `60` to get the right age.